6 of Melbourne's Most Creative Playgrounds to Have Fun in

-From high ropes courses and extensive water play, to art, sculptures, visual and auditory elements designed for extra sensory fun, there are some fantastic out-of-the ordinary spaces for children across the city.
+From high ropes courses and extensive water play to art, sculptures, and visual and auditory elements designed for extra sensory fun, there are some fantastic out-of-the-box play spaces for children across the city.

 Hays Paddock Playground was built with inclusivity and accessibility for everyone in mind, including children with the most limited mobility.

-There’s no shortage of your usual climbing frames, fortresses, slides, roundabouts, sand pit and bridges, there’s also swings of different sizes and shapes for children of differing ages and ability, a roundabout that comfortably fits a wheelchair, and a large, low seesaw that’s much easier to manage than the old-fashioned style.
+There’s no shortage of your usual climbing frames, fortresses, slides, roundabouts, sandpit and bridges, there are also swings of different sizes and shapes for children of differing ages and ability.
+Plus, a roundabout that comfortably fits a wheelchair, and a large, low seesaw that’s much easier to manage than the old-fashioned style.

-There are four main areas, and a special cubby out overlooking the wetlands.
-Predominantly wooden structures, the kids can choose from climbing, swinging, or even digging around in the large sandpit.
+There are four main areas, and a special cubby house overlooking the wetlands.
+Made predominantly of wooden structures, the kids can choose from climbing, swinging, or even digging around in the large sandpit.

-Where things get really creative are the multicoloured "windows" along the boardwalks that give a coloured filter depending on which one you look through, the pipes along the edges make musical sounds when hit, and there are spinning blocks with sign language icons on them to help children learn.
+Where things get really creative is at the multicoloured "windows" along the boardwalks that give a coloured filter depending on which one you look through.
+The pipes along the edges make musical sounds when hit, and there are spinning blocks with sign language icons on them to help children learn.

 The beautiful bushland setting is a fabulous backdrop to all the brightly-coloured fun.

-One of a few similar structures across Melbourne, Victory Park in Moonee Valley is an almost-totally-fenced wonderland of wooden fortress nooks and crannies.
-Enough swings so there isn’t a lineup, plenty of places to run between items, and something interesting to do every single time you turn around.
+One of a few similar structures across Melbourne, Victory Park in Moonee Valley is an almost-totally-fenced wonderland of wooden fortresses, enough swings so there isn’t a lineup, plenty of places to run between items, and something interesting to do every single time you turn around.

 The lower monkey bars are particularly good for the younger folk, and shorter kids should have no trouble being able to reach all parts of the park.
-There are slides aplenty, turrets and towers from which to do battle with imaginary dragons, and even a sandpit for when you just need a good sit down.
+There are slides aplenty, turrets and towers from which to do battle with imaginary dragons, and even a sandpit for when you just need some good sand play.

 There is a lovely walking/bike trail around the park, memorials to see, and picnic/bbq facilities to enjoy.
 The Ascot Vale Leisure Centre is right next door with handy toilets and a cafe.

-Casey Fields has an amazing array of play equipment for both littles and bigger kids, including a very popular pirate ship situated on a huge sandpit area.
+Casey Fields has an amazing array of play equipment for both little and bigger kids, including a very popular pirate ship situated on a huge sandpit area.

-Climbing mounds, adventure hill with birds nest swing, and even interactive art abounds to keep your smalls occupied across the three hectares.
-The play gyms and sandpits are popular, but the best fun of all is the giant blue slide snaking its way down the rubber climbing hill, which even tiny tots can manage.
-Absolutely tons too to keep the older kids occupied - don't forget to bring a footy!
+Climbing mounds, adventure hill with birds nest swing, and even interactive art abound to keep the little ones occupied across the three hectares.
+The play gyms and sandpits are popular, but the best fun of all is the giant blue slide snaking its way down the rubber climbing hill, which even tiny tots can manage on.
+There are plenty of covered seats and BBQs too if you want to make a day of it.

-The Valley Reserve Adventure Playspace, is a natural wonderland chock-full of fun without a piece of plastic in sight.
-It won the Parks and Leisure Australia Award for Excellence for the best playspace in Australia last year, and its thoroughly deserved.
+The Valley Reserve Adventure Playspace is a natural wonderland chock-full of fun and without a piece of plastic in sight.
+It won the Parks and Leisure Australia Award for Excellence for the best playspace in Australia last year, and it is thoroughly deserved.